|

 Given a point with cartesian coordinates \(\xi^i\), let the polar coordinates \((r, \theta, \phi)\) with respect to a center \(x_c^i\) be defined in the usual way:

-\begin{align} \xi^0 - x_c^0 &= r sin(\theta) cos(\phi)\\ \xi^1 - x_c^1 &= r sin(\theta) sin(\phi)\\ \xi^2 - x_c^2 &= r cos(\theta) \end{align}
+\begin{align}\xi^0 - x_c^0 &= r \sin(\theta) \cos(\phi)\\ \xi^1 - x_c^1 &= r \sin(\theta) \sin(\phi)\\ \xi^2 - x_c^2 &= r \cos(\theta) \end{align}

-\begin{equation} x^i = \xi^i - (\xi^i - x_c^i) f(r, \theta, \phi) \sum_{lm} \lambda_{lm}(t)Y_{lm}(\theta, \phi). \end{equation}
+\begin{equation}\label{eq:map_form_1} x^i = \xi^i - (\xi^i - x_c^i) G(r,\theta,\phi) \sum_{lm} \lambda_{lm}(t)Y_{lm}(\theta, \phi). \end{equation}

 The inverse map is given by:

-\begin{equation} \xi^i = x_c^i + (x^i-x_c^i)*(r/\tilde{r}), \end{equation}
+\begin{equation}\xi^i = x_c^i + (x^i-x_c^i)*(r/\tilde{r}), \end{equation}

-where \(\tilde{r}\) is the radius of \(\xi\), calculated by the transition map.
-For more details, see ShapeMapTransitionFunction::original_radius_over_radius .
+where \(\tilde{r}\) is the radius of \(\vec{x}\), calculated by the transition map.
+In order to compute \(r/\tilde{r}\), the following equation must be solved

 The frame velocity \(v^i\ = dx^i / dt\) is calculated trivially:

-\begin{equation} v^i = - (\xi^i - x_c^i) f(r, \theta, \phi) \sum_{lm} \dot{\lambda}_{lm}(t)Y_{lm}(\theta, \phi). \end{equation}
+\begin{equation}v^i = - (\xi^i - x_c^i) G(r, \theta, \phi) \sum_{lm} \dot{\lambda}_{lm}(t)Y_{lm}(\theta, \phi). \end{equation}

 The Jacobian is given by:

-\begin{equation} \frac{\partial}{\partial \xi^j} x^i = \delta_j^i \left( 1 - f(r, \theta, \phi) \sum_{lm} \lambda_{lm}(t)Y_{lm}(\theta, \phi)\right) + (\xi^i - x_c^i) \left(\frac{\partial}{\partial \xi^j} f(r, \theta, \phi) \sum_{lm} \lambda_{lm}(t)Y_{lm}(\theta, \phi) + f(r, \theta, \phi) \sum_{lm} \lambda_{lm}(t) \frac{\partial}{\partial \xi^j} Y_{lm}(\theta, \phi) \right). \end{equation}
+\begin{align}\frac{\partial x^i}{\partial \xi^j} = \delta_j^i &\left( 1 - G(r,\theta,\phi) \sum_{lm} \lambda_{lm}(t)Y_{lm}(\theta, \phi)\right) \nonumber \\ &- (\xi^i - x_c^i) \left[\frac{\partial G(r,\theta,\phi)}{\partial\xi^j} \sum_{lm} \lambda_{lm}(t)Y_{lm}(\theta, \phi) + G(r, \theta, \phi) \sum_{lm} \lambda_{lm}(t) \frac{\partial}{\partial \xi^j} Y_{lm}(\theta, \phi) \right]. \end{align}

 The inverse Jacobian is computed by numerically inverting the Jacobian.